-Table 2.1 - Table 2.6 present the test blueprints for each KSA subject-area test.
-For spring 2022, one writing prompt was administered in each grade for the Writing tests: opinion (grade 5) and argumentative (grades 8 and 11).
+Table 2.1-Table 2.6 present the test blueprints for each KSA subject-area test.
+For spring 2023, one writing prompt was administered in each grade for the Writing tests: opinion (grade 5) and argumentative (grades 8 and 11).
+In Mathematics, a matrix design for operational testing was utilized in order to meet sufficient point requirements by domain for reporting in a shortened test form.
+The distribution of domains present in each operational form (four per grade level) varied across the four forms.
+However, the blueprint was met across forms at every grade level to provide valid information at the school, district, and state levels.